 The ultimate end goal of LedgerLoops is to help to allow goods and services to move to where they are most valuable.
 In society, this can happen through sharing (abundance based), but it often happens through win-win exchanges of property.
 These can happen across time thanks to the use of commodity goods and/or the administration of credit.
 Credit arrangements can form a network, and that's where LedgerLoops mechanisms can add their value.

 In a credit networks, various economic arrangements can take place - the most important ones probably being barter, lending, netting, payment, factoring and market making (see Economic Arrangements for my definitions).
 I created this list of economic arrangements to make it clear that LedgerLoops is neither really an IOU system, nor a payment system nor a netting system.
 The credit graph exists on its own, independently.
 Different economic arrangements make the credit balances move, whereby goods and services can move to where they are most valuable, as is the end goal.
-LedgerLoops offers two mechanisms that can help with this.
+What is probably a more fundamental economic construct than payment is what the MyCHIPs project calls a "credit lift", i.e. a transaction in which a number of debts are (partially) netted against each other.
+LedgerLoops offers three mechanisms that can help with this.

-In the Strategy Pit repository, I'm currently pitching different decentralised loop detection algorithms against each other.
-I hope to have something working before the CoFi 2 gathering in Banja Luka.
+In the Strategy Pit repository, I pitched different decentralised loop detection algorithms against each other.
+I found one, which I simply call DLD, which seems to work.
+I hope to present these results at the CoFi 2 gathering in Belgium.

-The "challenge and trigger" loop resolution algorithm I invented in 2016 and described on this website as a solution to the Whispering Merchants problem can be described as "making an Interledger payment to yourself", or as "a DEX on trustlines".
+It's worth noting that many projects came up with different ways to do lift resolution.
+The "challenge and trigger" loop resolution algorithm I invented in 2016 and described on this website as a solution to the Whispering Merchants problem can be described as "making an Interledger payment to yourself", "making a rippling payment to yourself" or as "a DEX on trustlines".
+If you use a referee instead of a hashlock, then it is a MyCHIPs credit lift.
+If you use a smart contract instead of a hashlock or referee, then this becomes similar to systems like Sikoba, Trustlines Network, and probably CyclesMoney.
 There can be multiple variations of it in operation in the same credit network - for instance with / without timeouts, different mechanisms to express units of value, or with SHA-256 vs other hash functions.